 Own multiple properties.
 Earn a high rental income.
 Plan to reinvest profits.
 Want to explore this option?
 Check out our step-by-step guide to registering a company in Cyprus .

-2. Utilise Non-Domicile Tax Benefits If you're a non-domiciled tax resident, you're exempt from paying Special Defence Contribution on dividends.
+2. Utilise Non-Domicile Tax Benefits If you're a non-domiciled tax resident, you're exempt from paying Special Defence Contribution on dividends (5% for domicield residents as of January 1st 2026).
 This creates an efficient setup: rental income is taxed at the corporate level, then distributed to you tax-free as dividends.

 Not sure if you qualify?
 Read our complete guide to the Cyprus non-dom regime to learn more.